 Lynne Lister from Leeds shared with us her experience of sleep apnoea and how she now gets a good night's sleep by using a machine.

 “I always had very disturbed sleep and snoring was also a big problem (for my husband!), along with falling asleep during the day at the drop of a hat.
 I always thought that was down to having scleroderma, but apparently not".

 My sleep apnoea started about 15 years ago, I was told that I stopped breathing in my sleep and went to see a specialist who said I had mild sleep apnoea".
 As things progressed, about a year ago I attended a sleep clinic where they gave me a monitor over 24 hours, it registered my sleep patterns,(oxygen desaturations during stages of sleep rather than sleep patterns) then they looked at my results and they said a C PAP machine might help me with my sleep overall.

 A C Pap machine is a small machine that is on my bedside table plugged in all the time, you wear a mask that goes over your nose, or you can have a full-face mask if you prefer.

-A long tube is attached to the small machine, which is attached to the mask on your face, it took me about 3 weeks to get used to it, but now it's part of my bed time routine, I don't even know I'm wearing it in bed.
-I now average 7 hours every night on it and the difference it makes is really positive.
+A long tube is attached to the small machine, which is attached to the mask on your face, it took me about 3 weeks to get used to it, but now it is part of my bedtime routine, I do not even know I am wearing it in bed.
+I now average 7 hours every night on it and the difference it makes is positive.